Rafsanjani605/Ship-management/README.md

 This project is a ship management admin dashboard that allows users to manage and track ships.
-The dashboard is built using HTML, CSS, and JavaScript for the front-end.
+The dashboard is built using HTML, CSS, JavaScript and ApexCharts for the front-end.

-This project was built using the following technologies and libraries:

-HTML
-CSS
-JavaScript
-ApexCharts
 ApexCharts is a modern JavaScript charting library that was used to create the visual representations of ship statuses in this project.
 It provides a wide range of chart types and customization options, making it a versatile tool for data visualization.
-In this project, ApexCharts was used to create interactive and responsive charts that display the current status of each ship in the system.

 You can find a live demo of this project https://ship-managementadmin.netlify.app/

 ![Capture1](https://user-images.githubusercontent.com/80273287/226101795-dc099603-978a-4206-835d-cea5e3aab125.PNG)